-L. That the market analyst is knowledgeable and experienced in the development of affordable rental
+1. That the market analyst is knowledgeable and experienced in the development of affordable rental

 properties.

 2. That the market analyst conducted and was the primary author of the attached Low-Income

 Housing Tax Credit Market Study Report (Report) for

-(Project name) (Project) for
+(Project name) or

 (developer/owner name).

 3. That the Report was completed on

-1. That to the best of the market analyst's knowledge, all data contained in the Report is accurate.
+4. That to the best of the market analyst's knowledge, all data contained in the Report is accurate.

-5. .
-That the market analyst has made a physical inspection of the area in which the Project will be
+5. That the market analyst has made a physical inspection of the area in which the Project will be

 located, has reviewed all relevant data and has independently established the conclusions for the

 Report.

-ŝ.
-That all projections contained in the Report were based on current, professionally accepted
+6. That all projections contained in the Report were based on current, professionally accepted

 methodology.

 7. That the market analyst has no financial interest in the proposed Project.

-3. That the market analyst's fee for conducting the Report, and the findings and conclusions contained
+8. That the market analyst's fee for conducting the Report, and the findings and conclusions contained

 therein , were not contingent upon the proposed Project being selected by the Minnesota Housing

-Finance Agency.
+Finance Agency (Minnesota Housing) .

 Ву:

-(Market Analysts)
+(Market Analyst(s) Name and Company Name)

-By: (Authorized Representative)
+Ву:

 (Authorized Representative)

 Title:

 Date: